-Start in Los Angeles, a city I’ve come to love.
+Pick up a rental car and start things off in Los Angeles, a city I’ve come to love.
 It’s not a city for tourists.
-Everything is spread out, you need a car, and the traffic makes getting around a pain.
-But, if you can enjoy its slow pace, diverse food and drink scene, and hikes, you’ll get a taste of what it’s like to live there.
-You visit LA like how you would spend your Saturday.
+Everything is spread out, so you need a car, but the traffic makes getting around a pain.
+But, if you can enjoy its slow pace, diverse food and drink scene, and scenic hikes, you’ll get a taste of what it’s like to live there.
+One should visit LA the way one would spend a Saturday.

 The city has a lot to do.
 Here are some of my personal favorite activities:

-- Stroll down Hollywood Boulevard – Don’t miss the Walk of Fame (where celebrities have their names engraved in the sidewalk) and Grauman’s Chinese Theatre (featuring celebrities’ handprints and footprints).
+- Stroll down Hollywood Boulevard – Don’t miss the Walk of Fame (where celebrities have their names engraved on the sidewalk) and Grauman’s Chinese Theatre (featuring stars’ handprints and footprints).

-- Visit LACMA – With over 150,000 works, the Los Angeles County Museum of Art is the largest art museum in the western USA.
-They have collections from pretty much every era throughout history and every region of the world.
+- Visit LACMA – With over 150,000 works, the Los Angeles County Museum of Art is the largest art museum in the western US.
+It has collections from pretty much every era throughout history and every region of the world.
 Admission is $25 USD.

 - Hit the beach – There are a lot of awesome beaches in and around Los Angeles.
 Some of the best are: Venice Beach, Carbon Beach, Santa Monica State Beach, Huntington City Beach, and El Matador.

-- Visit the Getty Museum – Opened in 1997 as part of the massive Getty Center, this museum has a diverse collection of paintings, manuscripts, drawings, and other artwork from the eighth century to present day.
+- See the Getty Museum – Opened in 1997 as part of the massive Getty Center, this museum has a diverse collection of paintings, manuscripts, drawings, and other artwork from the eighth century to the present day.
 Admission is free.

 For more things to see and do, here’s my complete guide to Los Angeles.

 Los Angeles also has countless food options.
-Some places I love are Musso & Frank Grill, Dan Tana’s, Meals by Genet, The Butcher’s Daughter, Sugarfish, and Thai Pepper.
+Some places I love are Musso & Frank Grill, Dan Tana’s, Meals by Genet, The Butcher’s Daughter, and Sugarfish.

 Where to Stay